COLORADO

 • A smaller town serving 5,000 customers, expected to obtain $4.7 million in funding

-Colorado municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement with 3M and Dupont.
+Colorado municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement with 3M and DuPont.
 This funding is essential for PWS to reimburse PFAS-related costs, conduct water testing, implement remediation plans, and establish long-term protection against PFAS contamination.

 Missing key deadlines will forfeit settlement funds owed to Colorado public drinking water systems, and put significant financial strain on both systems and rate payers.